njasm/soundcloud/README.md

 [![Build Status](https://travis-ci.org/njasm/soundcloud.svg?branch=dev)](https://travis-ci.org/njasm/soundcloud)
-## Soundcloud.com API Wrapper in PHP v2.0.0
+## Soundcloud.com API Wrapper in PHP
 This DEV branch is still under development.
-Design decisions are still being made, so have fun with the master branch TAG 1.0.0. :)
+Design decisions are still being made, and still needs further testing.
+If you want a stable version, have fun with the master branch TAG 1.0.0. :)

 ## Implemented features

-* Authentication with OAuth2 (and User Credentials flow)
+* User Credentials flow Authentication
 * Access to all GET, PUT, POST and DELETE Resources

 ## Examples